 Track Lighting Series

 The Track Lighting Series is the keystone of the LED World product range.
-The fittings are semi-modular, meaning that you have the ability for light fittings to be switched between and slid along tracks without the help of an electrician.
+The fittings are semi-modular, meaning that you have the ability for light fittings to be switched between and slid along tracks to change the spacing, position and placement without the help of an electrician.
 Featuring a 360 degree movement range, they provide the ability to change the illumination focus area.

 This is great for retail stores or art galleries, where the environment is frequently changing.
 The architectural cylinder shaped design makes the Track Lighting Series perfect for every application.